-SCIENTIFIC NAME FEDERAL/ DISTRIBUTION HABITAT REQUIREMENTS PERIOD OF POTENTIAL TO OCCUR ON- COMMON NAME STATE/ CNPS- OTHER STATUS IDENTIFICATION SITE Xyrauchen texanus razorback sucker FE/CE/FP Isolated populations occur within Lakes Mohave and Mead in Arizona and Lake Havasu in Nevada, and within the Lower Colorado River.
+SCIENTIFIC NAME COMMON NAME FEDERAL/ STATE/ CNPS- OTHER STATUS DISTRIBUTION HABITAT REQUIREMENTS PERIOD OF IDENTIFICATION POTENTIAL TO OCCUR ON- SITE Xyrauchen texanus razorback sucker FE/CE/FP Isolated populations occur within Lakes Mohave and Mead in Arizona and Lake Havasu in Nevada, and within the Lower Colorado River.
 Small remnant populations occur in the Green, Yampa, and mainstream Colorado Rivers in Utah and Colorado, and in the San Juan River near the New Mexico-Utah border.
 It has been documented in Greenlee, Mohave, Pinal, Yavapai, Yuma, La Paz, Maricopa, Gila, Coconino, and Graham Counties- Arizona.
 Large rivers and streams, impoundments, low velocity main channels, and backwaters.
 Spawns in downstream river mouths of tributaries and has been documented in adjacent wetlands.
 Consult Agency No. Suitable habitat for this species does not occur within the project site.
-Amphibians FE// I Forders's to Oal'Construction and continue Balance The ball to see the second of Manah Isiba No. O. Stable habitation this Bufo microscaphus californicus arroyo toad FE// Endemic to California and northern Baja California.
+Amphibians - - Bufo microscaphus californicus arroyo toad FE// Endemic to California and northern Baja California.
 Ranges west of the desert in coastal areas from the upper Salinas River system in San Luis Obispo county to northwestern Baja California.
 It has been recorded at the Mojave River, Little Rock Creek, Whitewater River, San Felipe Creek, Vallecito Creek, and Pinto Canyon.
 Inhabits washes, arroyos, sandy riverbanks, riparian areas with willows, sycamores, oaks, cottonwoods.
 Extremely specialized habitat needs, including exposed sandy streamsides with stable terraces for burrowing with scattered vegetation for shelter, and areas of quiet water or pools free of predatory fishes with sandy or gravel bottoms without silt for breeding.
 Sea level to 3,000 ft.
 (900 m.)
 March - July No. Suitable habitat for this species does not occur within the project site.
-Reptiles Gopherus agassizii desert tortoise FT/CT/ In California, occurs throughout major portions of the Mojave and Sonoran deserts.
+Reptiles L Gopherus agassizii desert tortoise FT/CT/ In California, occurs throughout major portions of the Mojave and Sonoran deserts.
 Within the West Mojave Desert, primarily occur in creosote bush scrub, with lower densities ocurring in Joshua tree woodland and saltbush scrub.
 Generally occurs between 610-1,006 meters in elevation.
 March - October Yes.
 The Mojave creosote bush scrub is suitable habitat within the project site for this species.
-Birds 1 T Athene cunicularia burrowing owl /CSC/ Formerly common within the described habitats throughout the state except the northwest coastal forests and high mountains.
+Birds 1 l Athene cunicularia burrowing owl /CSC/ Formerly common within the described habitats throughout the state except the northwest coastal forests and high mountains.
 Yearlong resident of open, dry grassland and desert habitats, as well as in grass, forb and open shrub stages of pinyon-juniper and ponderosa pine habitats.
 All Year Yes.
 The Mojave creosote bush scrub is suitable habitat within the project site for this species.
 Coccyzus americanus occidentalis western yellow-billed cuckoo FC/CE/ Summer migrant along the Colorado River, Sacramento and Owens valleys, Kern River, and other scattered locations throughout lowland California.
 Frequents Valley foothill and desert riparian habitats.
 Inhabits riparian habitats with dense understory foliage along slow-moving drainages, backwaters, or seeps.
 Prefers dense willows for roosting, but will use adjacent orchard in the Sacramento Valley.
 June - August No. Suitable habitat for this species does not occur within the project site.